 In November 2015, Bishop John Bauerschmidt of the Episcopal Diocese of Tennessee issued a Pastoral Directive that the liturgies were not to be used in his diocese, not to be used on any Episcopal owned property, and not to be used anywhere by any priest canonically resident or licensed to officiate in the Diocese of Tennessee.
 ASAP was formed in December 2015 by concerned Episcopalians seeking full inclusion for LGBT Episcopalians.

 2018: Convention of the Diocese of Tennessee and the Memorial

 At the 2018 convention of the Diocese of Tennessee, five congregations working with ASAP brought forth a resolution to send a Memorial to the 79th General Convention of the Episcopal Church (July 2018) asking that the terms and conditions for the Trial Use liturgies for same-sex marriage and the blessings of same-sex unions be updated in such a way that the liturgies be made available to every priest.
-After two hearings and long hours in deliberation, the General Resolutions committee put forth this substitute resolution which sends a Memorial to General Convention expressing the pain and separation caused by the current terms and conditions.
-For many reasons, not the least of which that we believed that the substitute resolution could pass and that some step is far better than none, ASAP supported the substitute, and it passed with nearly unanimous approval.
-You can read more about this convention in two articles published in The Tennessean on Saturday, January 20 and Sunday, January 21 and in this article published in The Living Church on February 1.
+After two hearings and long hours in deliberation, the General Resolutions committee put forth this substitute resolution, which passed almost unanimously, sending a Memorial to General Convention expressing the pain and separation caused by the current terms and conditions.
+Read more about this convention in two articles published in The Tennessean on Saturday, January 20 and Sunday, January 21.

-Visit the National Church website to read the September 14 2017 Progress Report from the Task Force on the Study of Marriage from which the statistics quoted in the video were taken.
+The statistics in the video are from the September 14 2017 Progress Report from the Task Force on the Study of Marriage.